DevonH7/SENG300-I2/README.txt

   -Add ammount of money based on what coin was inserted -Check if cost is reached everytime coin is inserted 5.Customer pays with a banknote - (Manbir)
+  -Banknote slot observer to check if slot is open -Observe what banknote inserted
+  -Add ammount of money based on what banknote was inserted -Check if cost is reached everytime banknote is inserted
 TestCases: